 Occasionally flybuys will offer one-off promotions and competitions.
 These are generally open to all flybuys members (and the general public since membership is free).

-At the moment the only ongoing promotion centers on health insurance where you can earn up to 100,000 flybuys points for signing up with Medibank, as well as some offers with fitbit for earning points from hitting daily step milestones.
+At the moment the only ongoing promotion centers on health insurance where you can earn up to 80,000 flybuys points for signing up with Medibank until 31st March, as well as some offers with fitbit for earning points from hitting daily step milestones.

 But flybuys are not the only ones offering points on health insurance, and these deals need to be assessed with your own personal circumstances in mind.